neutron-org/dex-quint-model/modelReport.md

 ### Model Simulation: Interpretation of Finding no Violations
 Once a model is developed, there are two main ways in going about checking the properties of it.
-The first one is by doing bounded model checking---a way to inspect _all possible beahiors up to a certain length_.
+The first one is by doing bounded model checking---a way to inspect _all possible behaviors up to a certain length_.

 With Quint, model checking can be done either using a symbolic model checker Apalache, which encodes the whole model as a logical formula and uses a solver to solve it; or using a enumerative model checker TLC, which explores all possible states of the model evolution in a breadth-first manner.